ant-media/ant-media-documentation/docs/guides/publish-live-stream/webrtc/webrtc-websocket-messaging-reference.md

  streamId: "server_returns_while_you_join_the_room",
 }
  ```
-    Server responds in following format
+    Server responds in following format with the list of streams available in the room
  ```json
 {
   command: "roomInformation",